obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 06-12-2022 Onno: Clean-up of code, made scaling simple and redid exact solution.

 code: potflowwdsvp.py
+See comments 07-12-2022
+Something is terribly wrong in the code; I have no contact/link with exact solution.

 However, for the runtime case nvpcase == 0 the plots should show a wave for $\eta$ in its four phases at $0, \pi/2, \pi, 3\pi/2 and 2\pi$, i.e. at $t=(0,1/4,1/2,3/4,1) T_{period}$.
 So if $\eta$ is 0 at the start it should be zero at $(0,1/2,1)T_{period}$ and at the moment movement seems to be very small as if time increments are wrong.
 Energy needs to be checked, as monitoring.